klncgty/Project_BEAM/README.md

 ### Steps:
 1. **Extract Tables:** We extracted tables from the PDF using the Camelot library.
 2. **Save as JSON:** Each table was saved as a temporary JSON file.
-3. **Combine JSONs:** All JSON files were combined into a single `all_tables.json` file, ensuring that paragraph descriptions were kept intact without splitting sentences.
+3. **Combine JSONs:** All JSON files were combined into a single `all_tables.json` file, ensuring that paragraph descriptions were kept intact without splitting sentences.!!
+However, some paragraphs may fail to put it together.
+If the resource is more configured, this problem may not occur. !!

 ## 🚀 Operations in Ragie.ai